MarkerDAO/markerdao-telegram-bot/README.md

 **WATCHOUT:** disable the privacy mode of your telegram bot and give a admin of group before join the group, if it does not work well, you need to remove the bot from your group and rejoin the group again.

+- You can set daily question limit per user in bot.env

 ## Helpful reference